A situation you never want to be in.

 That’s when you see it.

-Unfortunately, this scenario may be inevitable for many Memorial Day travelers this year.
-According to AAA, more than 41.5 million Americans will travel this Memorial Day weekend, a nearly 5 percent increase from last year and the most in more than a dozen years.
+In recent years, Memorial Day travelers have discovered this scenario as they set out on the road.
+According to AAA, more than 41.5 million Americans were predicted to travel on Memorial Day weekend last year, a nearly 5 percent increase from 2017, and the most in more than a dozen years.

-In other words, traffic may get a little bit heavy this weekend.
+In other words, if the same holds true this year, traffic may get a little bit heavy.

 On top of the frequently traveled holiday weekend, many road warriors across the country will plan to start their treks at the end of the workday.

-INRIX, a global transportation analytics company working in collaboration with AAA, expects travel delays on major roads to potentially reach up to twice, or even three times longer, than normal for some ill-fated cities.
-During INRIX and AAA’s collaboration, the chart below shows the top areas they found will have the highest uptick in traffic during Memorial Day weekend.
+Last year, INRIX, a global transportation analytics company working in collaboration with AAA, expected travel delays on major roads to potentially reach up to twice, or even three times longer, than normal for some ill-fated cities.
+During INRIX and AAA’s collaboration in 2018, the chart below shows the top areas they found were likely to have the highest uptick in traffic during Memorial Day weekend.

 |Metro Area||Worst Day to Travel||Worst Time to Travel||Delay Multiplier of Normal Trip|